Davies70/Davies70/README.md

 ### Hi there, I am Davies Ajayi 👋

-Aspiring software developer.
+Web developer.
 Passionate about JavaScript, Python and C. Looking to solve problems.
 - 🔭 I’m currently building an AirBnB clone and a book-finder web app
 - 🌱 I’m currently learning front-end software development at ALX
 - 👯 I’m looking to collaborate on open source projects